SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 with a web view, where the same UI as the regular web based payment menu is used.
-After making a payment attempt with `SwedbankPaySDK.PaymentAttemptInstrument.newCreditCard()`, you will receive the `showSwedbankPaySDKController(viewController:)` delegate method, and is responsible for presenting it to the user.
+After making a payment attempt with `SwedbankPaySDK.PaymentAttemptInstrument.newCreditCard()`, you will receive the `showSwedbankPaySDKController(viewController:)` delegate method, and you are responsible for presenting it to the user.
 In this example, we'll simply present the view controller modally.
 Don't forget to dismiss it when the payment ends.